meytiii/meytiii/README.md

 - 🧠 I'm passionate about **Machine Learning**, **Data Science**, and building scalable **Backend Systems**.
 - 🐍 My weapon of choice is **Python**, but I'm always eager to learn new technologies.
-- 👨‍💻 Currently, I'm diving deeper into `[A specific ML topic like 'Reinforcement Learning' or 'LLMs']` and honing my Django skills.
+- 👨‍💻 Currently, I'm diving deeper into **LLMs** and honing my Django skills.
 - 🤝 Looking to collaborate on open-source projects related to AI and web development.
-- 📫 How to reach me: ``
+- 📫 How to reach me:

 ---